CannerCMS/docs.canner.io/docs/start-quick-intro.md

 sidebar_label: Introduction
 ---

-> **[CannerIO v1]:** Since we radically change our internal infrastructure.
-The CannerIO v2 document is mostly different from the v1, If you are looking for CannerIO v1 document please visit [docs.v1.canner.io](https://docs.v1.canner.io)

 Canner make **CMS simple and easy**.
 Here is what we discover.

 > Most developers/companies struggle with building maintainable and extendable CMS